 You may or may not need lab tests, a vaccine, or medicines.

 Preventing Hepatitis and HIV Infections in the Hospital

 Isolation precautions create barriers between people and germs.
 They help prevent the spread of germs in the hospital.

-Follow standard precautions with all patients.
+Follow standard precautions with all people.

-It is also important to properly clean up afterwards.
+It is also important to properly clean up afterward.

 Bartlett JG.
 Occupational exposure to human immunodeficiency virus and other bloodborne pathogens.
 In: Cameron JL, Cameron AM, eds.
 Current Surgical Therapy.
 11th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:1181-6.